Pashuna/rpg-character-system/README.md

 The battle continues until either the player or the enemy dies.

-The player can start another random battle after winning.
+After winning a battle, the player can start another random battle.

 ## Leveling System

-Characters gain experience by defeating enemies.
+Characters gain experience points by defeating enemies.

 Every 100 experience points increases the character's level.